agdsn/pycroft/README.md

   entrypoint.
 * A `dev-app` service/container based on `agdsn/pycroft-dev` derived from
   `agdsn/pycroft-base`.
-The development image contains additional packages for development, e.g. `gcc`, `yarn`.
+The development image contains additional packages for development, e.g. `gcc`, `npm`.
 The service uses two persistent volumes:
   * the home directory `/opt/pycroft` of the `pycroft` user, that contains among other things, the virtual environment, the pip cache, and the `.bash_history`.